StopBadware: Originally

 The original mission was to "provide tools and information that assist industry and policymakers in meeting their responsibility to protect users from badware, and that help users protect themselves."
-StopBadware took the position that software is badware if it does certain prohibited things, despite any disclaimer in an EULA or purported consent by the user.
-"Silently downloading" and "Installing additional software without informing the user of the identity and purpose of that software (bundling)" are examples of such prohibited behavior.
-StopBadware investigated reports of improper behavior by programs, and offered vendors the opportunity to reply to their findings.

 In the 2010s

 StopBadware focused on web-based malware and defined badware as "software that fundamentally disregards a user's choice about how his or her computer or network connection will be used."
 This includes viruses, Trojans, rootkits, botnets, spyware, scareware, and many other types of malware.
 A badware website is a website that helps distribute badware, either intentionally or because it has been compromised.

 Google and StopBadware

 There was a common misconception that StopBadware blacklists websites and that Google uses this blacklist to protect their users.
 In fact, Google's Safe Browsing initiative uses automated systems to identify and blacklist websites.
-This blacklist is used by Google to warn users before they visit potentially dangerous sites.
-The Firefox web browser and other applications also use Google's Safe Browsing API to warn their users based on the same blacklist.

 The confusion is likely due to the close relationship between Google and StopBadware.
 Google links to StopBadware from their interstitial warning pages.
 The link (now defunct) directed users to StopBadware's educational content about badware; it also pointed webmasters to StopBadware's independent review process so site owners can request removal from Google's blacklist.
-StopBadware's Badware Website Clearinghouse also listed websites blacklisted by Google.

 Google uses automated systems to search for websites that distribute badware, and issues warnings about websites on which malicious activity is detected.
 When a user tries to access one of these sites, that user is redirected to an interstitial page wherein Google warns the user of the detected malicious activity.
 Google attempts to notify site owners when blacklisting a website.

 On February 2, 2009, for the duration of approximately one hour, all sites were temporarily listed as "potentially harmful to [ones] computer".